 Remove the trays from the oven and allow the biscuits to cool before slipping a palette knife underneath each one and transferring them onto a cooling rack.
-If you want, you can put them upside down onto the rack and then they are all ready to have the chocolate spread over them.
+If you like, you can place them upside down onto the rack and ready to be coated with melted chocolate.

 For the melted chocolate: Place the broken chocolate pieces in a heatproof dish and set it over a pan of simmering water.
 You will need a bowl that is big enough to just sit on the pan without the base of the bowl touching the water.
 Leave the chocolate to slowly melt.
 Give it a stir and then carefully lift the bowl off the pan.
 Repeat the process, if like me you decide to go with two different types of chocolate.

-Once the Florentines have cooled, you can coat the flat side with the melted chocolate.
-Use a couple of teaspoons to divide the chocolate evenly over each Florentine and smooth it out with the back of the teaspoon or a rounded edge knife.
+Once the Florentines have cooled, coat the flat side with the melted chocolate.
+Use a couple of teaspoons to divide the chocolate evenly over each Florentine and smooth out with the back of the teaspoon or rounded edge knife.
 Leave the chocolate to semi-set and then using the back of the fork add a few decorative swirls.

 When the chocolate has set, transfer the Florentines into an airtight container.

-Whilst Florentines can be enjoyed all year round, they are very often considered a Festive treat.
-If this recipe has got you in the Christmas baking spirit, you may also fancy checking out my frangipane topped mince pie recipe…they’re very nice!
+Whilst Florentines can be enjoyed anytime, they’re often considered to be a festive treat.
+So, if this recipe has got you into the festive spirit, you may also fancy checking out my frangipane topped mince pie recipe.
+They’re very nice!